Skip to content

 Definition

-The did:web method is the most pragmatic on-ramp to decentralized identity: it ties a DID Document to a web domain you already control.
-An identifier like did:web:example.com resolves by fetching https://example.com/.well-known/did.json, while did:web:example.com:user:alice maps to a path-based URL.
-No blockchain, no token, no registry fee — just a static JSON file served over TLS.
+did:web is the most pragmatic on-ramp to decentralized identity: a DID method that anchors a decentralized identifier to a web domain you already control.
+An identifier like did:web:example.com resolves by fetching https://example.com/.well-known/did.json, and a path-based form like did:web:example.com:user:alice maps to the corresponding URL path on the same host.
+No blockchain, no token, no registry fee, no consortium — just a static JSON file served over TLS from infrastructure you run.
+For anyone who already administers a domain, the barrier to a working decentralized identifier is one file upload.

 How resolution works